motorlatitude/Hex/README.md

 ## Usage Example

-This is the animation used on loading this doc.
+This is the animation used on loading the docs.html file.
 <br>
 ```javascript
 $(document).ready(function(){